New bounds on Axion-Like Particles in the Ultraviolet from Legacy Data: Conclusions

 In this work, we searched for a spectral line from the decay of axion-like particle (ALP) dark matter in ultraviolet data from the Hubble Space Telescope (HST) and the International Ultraviolet Explorer (IUE).
 We focused on the 12.4–14.5~eV ALP mass range, which remains relatively unexplored and is within the sensitivity window of these instruments.

 Using archival blank-sky data from the HST Faint Object Spectrograph (FOS) and observations of M87 from IUE, we derived new upper bounds on the ALP–photon coupling $\gag$.
-Our most stringent limit, obtained from HST, excludes values of $\gag$ above $1.6 \times 10^{-12}~\mathrm{GeV}^{-1}$, or ALP lifetimes below $2\times 10^{25}$~s, and improves upon previous constraints by an order of magnitude.
-IUE data from observations toward the Virgo cluster yield complementary bounds at the level of $2.1 \times 10^{-11}~\mathrm{GeV}^{-1}$.
+Our most stringent limit, obtained from IUE, excludes values of $\gag$ above $2.3 \times 10^{-12}~\mathrm{GeV}^{-1}$, or ALP lifetimes below $10^{25}$~s, and improves upon previous constraints by a factor of 7.
+HST blank sky observations provide a complementary bound at the level of $4.6 \times 10^{-12}~\mathrm{GeV}^{-1}$.
 Although the HST FOS had better sensitivity than the IUE spectrographs, the bounds obtained with the two instruments are comparable due to the lower D-factor of the Milky Way compared to Virgo and to the poorer spectral resolution of the low-dispersion configurations of the FOS.
 The narrower instrumental response of IUE better matches the intrinsic width of the ALP decay line, leading to a more favorable signal-to-noise ratio despite lower sensitivity.

 We also revisited recent claims in the literature based on photometric data from Swift-UVOT and AstroSat-UVIT.
 We showed that these bounds are significantly overestimated due to incorrect treatment of the ALP spectral line width relative to the broad instrumental bands.
 When properly accounting for spectral resolution, we find the resulting constraints are weakened by well over one order of magnitude.